philiporange/orac/README.md

 ![Orac Logo](assets/logo.png)

 **Orac** is a lightweight, YAML-driven framework for working with OpenAI-compatible LLM APIs.
-It provides clean abstractions, intuitive command-line interface, structured parameter handling, and support for both local and remote file attachments.
+It provides clean abstractions, intuitive command-line interface, structured parameter handling, autonomous agents, executable skills, and support for both local and remote file attachments.

 ---